matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

     let change_pubkey_receipt = change_pubkey.wait_for_commit().await?;
     assert_eq!(change_pubkey_receipt.success, Some(true));

-    // After setting the signing key, we have to update account ID stored in the wallet. wallet.update_account_id().await?;
+    // After setting the signing key, we have to update the account ID stored in the wallet. wallet.update_account_id().await?;
     assert!(wallet.account_id().is_some());
 }